Skip to content

 We have compiled this information to help you quickly find contacts for charitable organizations, support groups and programs, plus transportation and lodging options.

-This page has information for patients of Cancer Care Center of Decatur, DMH Cancer Care Institute, HSHS St. Mary’s Hospital and our satellite clinics in Clinton, Monticello, Pana, Shelbyville, Sullivan and Taylorville, Illinois.
+This page has information for patients of Cancer Care Center of Decatur, DMH Cancer Care Institute, HSHS St. Mary’s Hospital and our satellite clinics in Clinton, Monticello, Pana, Shelbyville, Sullivan, and Taylorville, IL.

 If you prefer to print a copy of this information, click the link for the printable PDF version: